Not Sure What A Loan Shark Is?

 How We Work With Education and Partner Agencies

-The England IMLT work closely with education providers and partner agencies such as the police, housing associations, and debt advice services.
-Investigating and prosecuting loan sharks is an important part of the England IMLT’s work and is combined with awareness raising of the problems and issues that illegal money lending causes.
+The England IMLT works closely with education providers and partner agencies such as the police, housing associations, and debt advice services.
+Investigating and prosecuting loan sharks is an important part of the England IMLT’s work but it also has a strong focus on prevention and works to raise awareness of the problems and issues that illegal money lending causes.

-The Stop Loan Sharks team have developed a range of free education resources, free partner tools, and will also deliver free in-house training for partner agencies and the police.
+The Stop Loan Sharks team has developed a range of free education resources and free partner tools to help raise awareness.
+It can also deliver free in-house training for partner agencies and the police.
 Explore our website for more information on these resources or email Catherine.wohlers@birmingham.gov.uk to find out how we can help you.